jcumby/ionic_materials_chem/lecture1.md

 ???
 - Whilst the infinite sum converges for some structures, for others it actually diverges (as the number of neighbours at distance $r \propto 4 \pi r^2$).
-- Note that for $\ce{NaCl}$ the series shown (based on expanding $r$ as a sphere) has actually been proved to diverge, but I include it as it is conceptually easier to understand!
+- Note that for $\ce{NaCl}$ the series shown (based on expanding $r$ as a sphere) actually diverges, but I include it as it is conceptually easier to understand!
-The correct value is obtained by expanding the cubic unit cell as a cube (rather than a sphere); this series does converge, but is more complex!
+The correct value is obtained by considering an expanding cube around each atom, rather than a sphere (but is more complex!)

 In reality, a number of methods exist to perform the summation, in particular the [Ewald Method](https://en.wikipedia.org/wiki/Ewald_summation) (commonly used in atomistic simulations)

 ---

-time: 16:26
 # Ionic Structures

 Generally, structures **maximise cation-anion** interactions (-ve energy) while **minimising like-charge** interactions (+ve energy)